Mom gives out over 200 backpacks to kids in her neighborhood

 The backpacks were each filled with supplies to cater to the specific age of each student.
 There was something for everyone, from kindergarteners to seniors in high school.

-Sharifsain was a foster parent for over 20 years, so she knows kids need more than school supplies to feel confident in the classroom.
-That’s why she made sure to include hygiene products in the backpacks, too.
+Sharifsain was a foster parent for more than 20 years, so she knows kids need more than school supplies to feel confident in the classroom.
+That's why she made sure to include hygiene products in the backpacks, too.

 “We want the kids to go to school and be fresh and ready for school," she said.